thomas4044/Portfolio-Website/README.md

   └── video.mp4
 </pre>
 The website can be viewed locally by downloading the source folder and opening a html file with a browser.
 This is the easiest way to view and use the website locally.

+The website is also hosted _via_ git-pages and can be viewed at https://thomas4044.github.io/Portfolio-Website/